 So, here’s the good bit.
 You want to drive all that social traffic to your website so you can convert your prospects into customers.
 Offer them “free stuff” in your social media posts with a call to action.
 However, don’t post a call to action in every post, you need it to count when you do.

 You should always have a link to your website in your social media profile (bio).
 But, don’t just put the website up there, you want to be able to track where your traffic is coming from.
-Use a URL shortening service with a unique code for each link you post.
+Use a URL shortening service with a unique code (UTM parameters) for each link you post.
 That way you can monitor what is effective, and what isn’t.
-Then you can adjust and adapt to make your ROI more effective.
+Then you can adjust and adapt to make your ROI more effective and drive more website traffic.

 Don’t forget, most of your social media using customers are going to be working on a mobile platform.
 So, make sure your website is perfect on mobile, otherwise all your effort will be in vain because they will click the back button in seconds.